kuribo02/DeveloperExcerciseEA/README.md

 Please answer each of the following questions within the README.md file of your application repo (and be sure to commit it!).
 You only need a couple lines per answer, and point form answers are fine.

 0. Which browser would you prefer we test this in?
+Google Chrome.

 0. How long did you work on this programming exercise for?
+About 3 hours.

 0. What websites did you use to help you complete this exercise?
 Please provide links.
+*To create and find the position of the images on the sprite used http://spritepad.wearekiss.com/ *Perfect pixel chrome addon to improve the design. http://www.welldonecode.com/perfectpixel/

 0. If you had more time, how would you improve your implementation?
+*I would like to make it more precise.
+The margins, font size, etc.
+*Check and add a better cross browser compatibility (webkit, o, moz, etc.)
+*Try the website in another devices: tablets, smartphones.
+*Ask for advice to more experienced developers.

 0. Anything else you'd like us to know?
+"# DeveloperExcerciseEA"
+I expect to improve a lot in the following months since I'm still quite new, but quite a fast learner and a good self taught person.
+I hope you like my work I'm looking forward to work for such a great company.